 5.1.
 How to get to the Independence Palace

-The Independence Palace is in District 1, so you can easily come there by bus, taxi, car, or motorbike.
+The Independence Palace is in District 1, so you can easily get there by bus, taxi, car, or motorbike.
 Tourists should keep in mind that the building's front gate faces the intersection of Le Duan Street and Nam Ky Khoi Nghia Street.
 Look for this intersection if you can't find the correct address.

 - On foot/ by motorcycle/ private car: If you are traveling on your own by motorcycle or on foot, ask for directions from any local.
 If you stay in a hotel in District 1, you can walk to the Independence Palace in 15 to 20 minutes.
-Note: you can park at Tao Dan Park or on the side of the Palace (on Huyen Tran Cong Princess Street).
+Note: you can park at Tao Dan Park or on the side of the palace (on Huyen Tran Cong Princess Street).

 - By taxi: You can take a cab and tell the driver to take you to the Independence Palace if you don't want to waste time looking for directions.
 The building stands out on the streets of Saigon, making it easy to be recognized.